wix-incubator/wix-react-tools/docs/react-component-features/properties.md

 Connects some common component properties to the component's render output.

-It merges the following fields from the component's properties into the root of the render result, with the component's properties getting precedence:
+Merge the following fields from the component's properties into the root of the render result, with the component's properties getting precedence:
 - `className` - appended to existing className
 - `style` - shallowly merged into the root's style